SonyResearch/diffvox/README.md

 python main.py data_dir=/data/medley1/v1/Audio/AimeeNorwich_Child --dataset=medley_vocal --log_dir=~/medley_vocal_log
 ```
 What this command does is:
-- Run the retrieval process on every track in `AnimeeNorwich_Child` that has:
+- Run the retrieval process on every track in `AnimeeNorwich_Child` that:
-  1. a vocal track and
+  1. is a vocal track and
-  2. the track has a one-to-one mapping with a stem track.
+  2. has a one-to-one mapping with a stem track.
 - The training logs, best checkpoints for the lowest loss will be saved in the folder `~/medley_vocal_log`.
 - Repeat running the process on the same track will create new logs subfolders `run_0`, `run_1`, etc.

 The command will check if it's a valid vocal track and stop if it's not.
-For details on configuring the yaml file and passing arguments, please refer to the documentation of [hydra](https://hydra.cc/docs/intro/).

 ### Processing on multiple tracks